Ms Fiona Courage

 Kitty Inglis studied European History and Spanish at the University of East Anglia (UEA), graduating in 1984.
 She completed her Postgraduate Diploma in Library and Information Studies at University College London in 1986, while working as Periodicals Librarian at St Bartholomew’s Hospital Medical College.
 Following posts in Bristol and London, Kitty returned to UEA in 1989 as History Subject Librarian and remained there in a variety of different roles until moving to the University of Sussex as Librarian in 2008.
 As University Librarian, Kitty is Chair of the Mass Observation Archive Trust and is delighted to have an opportunity to contribute to the development of such a significant and prestigious resource.

-Claire Langhamer is a Senior Lecturer in History at the University of Sussex where she has worked for the last ten years.
+Claire Langhamer is the Head of the History department at the University of Sussex and Professor of Modern British History.
 Her interest in Mass Observation began when she was researching for her first book, Women's Leisure in England 1920-1960.
 Since then MO has been central to her research and she has used it in articles on women and pubs during the Second World War, the meanings of home in mid-century Britain, adultery in the post-war period, and love and courtship.
 She has recently written a new book about 'everyday love' based on new and old MO.
 This is called The English in Love: The Intimate Story of an Emotional Revolution and is published by the OUP.

 Professor Jeremy MacClancy

-Jeremy MacClancy is a Professor of Anthropology in the School of Social Sciences and Law at Oxford Brooks University.
-His research interests include social and culturally-based food practices and research methods for the anthropological study of food and its consumption.
-He is also the Director of ACCEND (the Anthropological Centre for Conservation, Environment and Development).
+Jeremy MacClancy is a Professor of Anthropology in the Department of Social Sciences at Oxford Brookes University.
+His research interests include popular anthropology, surrealism and anthropology, and the anthropologies of art, food, sport, and rural Europe.
+He is also the Director of ACCEND (the Anthropological Centre for Conservation, Environment and Development) at Oxford Brookes.
 Professor MacClancy joined the Trustee Board in June 2011.

 Professor Dorothy Sheridan

-Dorothy Sheridan joined the Trustee Board in 2011.
-She has worked with the Mass Observation papers since 1974, first as assistant to Tom Harrisson, later as archivist and then Director of the Archive.
-She supported the launch of the MO Project in 1981 and directed it until 2010.
+Dorothy Sheridan studied sociology and later History at the University of Sussex.
+She joined the Trustee Board in 2011 having worked with the Mass Observation papers since 1974, first as assistant to Tom Harrisson, later as archivist and then Director of the Archive.
+She supported the launch of the MO Project in 1981 and directed it from 1990 to 2010.
 Between 2000 and 2008, she was Head of Special Collections in the University of Sussex Library and has enjoyed a career of teaching, researching and publishing on MO-related themes for nearly four decades.
 She was awarded an MBE in 1990 and is currently an honorary Professor of History at Sussex.